 “Entering Apartheid Shaker: Home of Barricades” was the message commuters read as they drove under a large banner while entering Shaker Heights along the Cleveland border in September of 1990.
 The banner was put up by Cleveland city councilman Charles Patton, who stated that “if the Berlin Wall can come down, so can the Shaker barricades.”
 His frustration was fueled by years of negotiation leading nowhere regarding the traffic barriers installed along the Cleveland and Shaker Heights border fourteen years prior.

-In 1976, temporary traffic barrels were placed on six streets bordering Cleveland and Shaker Heights –Scottsdale Boulevard at Lee, Warrensville Center, Avalon, and Ingleside Roads, Norwood Road at Chagrin Boulevard, Rawnsdale Road at Lomond Boulevard, and Kenyon Road just east of Lee Road.
-They blocked Cleveland motorists from entering Shaker streets, creating overflow in the adjacent neighborhoods of Warrensville Heights and Lee-Harvard.
-Shaker Heights declared the barriers were put up by the request of residents to prevent accidents and traffic jams.
+In 1976, temporary traffic barrels were placed on six streets in the Lomond neighborhood of Shaker Heights: Scottsdale Boulevard at Lee, Avalon, Ingleside, and Warrensville Center Roads; Rawnsdale Road at Lomond Boulevard; and Kenyon Road just east of Lee Road.
+Some of these blocked Cleveland motorists from entering Shaker streets, creating overflow in the adjacent neighborhoods of Warrensville Heights and Lee-Harvard.
+Shaker Heights declared that the barriers were put up at the request of residents to prevent accidents and traffic jams.
 Few traffic accidents or backups were recorded in newspapers from this time, but traffic influx was a problem many suburbs faced during the increase of suburban migration during the twentieth century.
-By the time the barriers were installed, the suburban fringe that makes up the Cleveland-Shaker border had become predominately African American as a result of black migration into the suburbs during the 1960s.
-Therefore, the roadblocks were perceived as a racially driven decision by many Cleveland residents, some even calling it “the Berlin Wall for black people.”
+By the time the barriers were installed, the suburban fringe that makes up the Cleveland-Shaker border had become predominantly African American as a result of black migration into the suburbs during the 1960s.
+Therefore, the roadblocks along or near the border were perceived as a racially driven decision by many Cleveland residents, some even decrying “the Berlin Wall for black people.”

 By 1976, the barricade debacle was in full swing and six streets had been blocked off as part of a 180-day trial.
-In 1979, two of the original six barriers became permanent, at Avalon and Ingleside Roads in the block between Scottsdale Boulevard in Shaker and Invermere Avenue in Lee-Harvard.
+In 1979, two of the six original barriers became permanent, at Avalon and Ingleside Roads in the block between Scottsdale Boulevard in Shaker and Invermere Avenue in Lee-Harvard.
 With many residents upset about their permanent installation, the decades that followed saw an ebb and flow between local disputes and court battles.
 A Common Pleas Court hearing in 1985 resulted in an order to take down the barriers immediately at the suburb’s expense.
 The ruling was soon met by a 60-day reprieve ordered for Shaker Heights until the barricade dispute was officially settled.
-By 1987, after an 11-year conflict, the Ohio Supreme Court overturned the prior court rulings and stated the suburb had constitutional rights when they first installed the traffic diverters.
+By 1987, after an 11-year conflict, the Ohio Supreme Court overturned the prior court rulings and stated that the suburb had constitutional rights when it first installed the traffic diverters.
 Shaker was now legally able to keep the barricades on the streets where they were permanent.